 For a complete picture, you can watch our newly recorded webinar about building large scale in-house test labs:

 As all devices will be connected to the device control servers over USB you need to pay attention to the quality and capabilities of your USB hardware.
-This is one of the most error prone parts of the system and while there are no fixed hard limits on how many devices you can plug into one USB bus our experiments show that you should not connect much over 16 devices per each bus.
+This is one of the most error-prone parts of the system and while there are no fixed hard limits on how many devices you can plug into one USB bus our experiments show that you should not connect much over 16 devices per each bus.
 If you connect more the devices may start disconnecting randomly especially when a lot of data is being transferred either at the beginning or end of each test.

 The other important reason why good quality USB hubs are essential is that many devices (especially ones with large displays) have problems with charging if the charging current is not high enough.
 The USB specification mandates that the output current is limited to 500mA when the USB port is on data mode but the best USB hubs on the market allow you to programmatically switch between data and charging modes allowing you to implement automatic charging cycles for devices that cannot be charged in USB data mode.

-Wifi infrastructure is another very important infrastructure area that is often overlooked when creating large scale moble test automation.
+Wifi infrastructure is another very important infrastructure area that is often overlooked when creating large scale mobile test automation.
 You can get to about 10 maybe even 15 devices with any Wifi infrastructure without any problems but as the number of devices in your Wifi network adds up, so do the problems.
-Quite often all devices are able to connect to the wifi without problems but the problems appear when all of those start transfering data at the same time.
+Quite often all devices are able to connect to the wifi without problems but the problems appear when all of those start transferring data at the same time.
 Most Wifi access points are not designed for this kind of throughput and you will start observing different kinds of timeouts on server responses etc. Network throughput on typical Wifi router is around 100-150 Mbit/s but and when you have several dozen wireless devices trying to download at tens of Mbits/s you can easily see where the bottleneck is.

 Integration to your build process

-Another important consideration is how you integrate your in-house device lab to you build process.
+Another important consideration is how you integrate your in-house device lab to your build process.
 Most likely you have already a separate Continuous Integration server in place and you have to make sure that your test infrastructure can be controlled by your CI server without any manual interaction.
 This means that everything needs to be controllable over an API so that your CI jobs can seamlessly both trigger test runs and use the test results from your in-house test lab to trigger further actions such as deploying your app to production.

-Access to your organizations centralized access control system
+Access to your organization’s centralized access control system

-Last but not most least of infrastructure considerations is that if you are building your in-house device lab in an enterprise setting you need to be able to connect to your company’s centralized user right management system in order to validate, grant and revoke user rights for each user in your test automation system.
+Last but not least of infrastructure considerations is that if you are building your in-house device lab in an enterprise setting you need to be able to connect to your company’s centralized user right management system in order to validate, grant and revoke user rights for each user in your test automation system.
 This is just to ensure that any unauthorized users are not able to access data and binaries that they are not supposed to and to synchronize these access rights when people leave the organization, change roles or simply do not anymore need access to such data.
-Most common protocols for doing this are LDAP (Lightweight Directory Access Protocol) and OAuth and your infrastructure should validated each user login through such centralized system.
+Most common protocols for doing this are LDAP (Lightweight Directory Access Protocol) and OAuth and your infrastructure should validate each user login through such a centralized system.